ZhiGuangLu/qcs/README.md

 You can cite the article, if this package is greatly helpful for your research.
 ## Supplementary instruction
 Due to the limited level of my programming ability, I've optimized the code to the best of my ability, and I guarantee its correctness (see the [tests](https://github.com/ZhiGuangLu/qcs/tree/main/tests) folder).
-Finally, If there are some bugs running the code, please immediately contact me.
+Finally, If there are some bugs running the code, please contact me as soon as possible.

 ## License
 QCS is licensed under the terms of the BSD license.